 When someone suffers a serious brain injury either from a stroke or a blunt force there could be many serious repercussions.
 The brain is responsible for controlling many different functions, including movement, feeling, and also the ability to communicate.
-Brain injuries may compromise one’s ability to not only understand someone else’s speech, but it may also lead to difficulty forming sentences.
+Brain injuries may compromise one’s ability to not only understand someone else’s speech.
+They may also lead to difficulty forming sentences.
 One such condition is known as expressive aphasia.

 Expressive Aphasia Symptoms

 Losing the ability to communicate can be extremely difficult to deal with, especially if you used to work in a field that required you to speak publicly.
-Expressive aphasia can also be problematic in your personal relationships.
+It can also be problematic in your personal relationships.
 Some common symptoms of expressive aphasia include:

 - Fragmented speech